South Korean beauty standards: Cultural pressure

+Western beauty ideals have influenced the development of modern beauty standards in South Korea, particularly through globalization and media.
 The theorization of the impact of Western beauty standards on South Korean society is highly controversial.
 Some Western authors attribute modern South Korean beauty standards to Western influence, while others point out that Caucasian features are in many cases considered unattractive by South Korean beauty standards, and that South Korean beauty standards portray a traditional ethnic "look" that is seen in pre-colonial Korean art.
+Western media and advertising have also played a role in shaping beauty standards in South Korea, where the frequent use of Caucasian models in advertisements can reinforce certain appearance ideals.
 Some studies have reported a higher incidence of body dissatisfaction among South Korean boys and girls than among boys and girls living in the United States, while noting that these studies fail to control for the slimmer and smaller size of South Koreans as compared with Westerners.

 In addition, Jung and Lee observed that more models conformed to thin beauty ideals in South Korean magazines than in U.S. magazines.
 Higher cultural pressure to conform to thin body ideals in South Korea may be responsible for the higher rate of body dysmorphia and eating disorders among Korean men and women.

-Since South Korea has seen more than a twenty-fold increase in real per capita income and is currently ranked within the top twenty economies in the world with continual growth, there has been a paralleled increase in visibility for women's rights within South Korea.
+Since South Korea has seen a more than 20-fold increase in real per capita income and is currently ranked among the top 20 economies in the world, there has been a parallel increase in visibility for women's rights.
 However, with this growth in visibility and social change for women, Kim et al. argued that it was "immediately accompanied by increases in body dissatisfaction and eating disorders".

 Other cultural factors, such as the hardened Confucianism in Korean society, have been quoted as prominent factors.
 The philosophy of Confucius highly influenced the gender roles and norms in Korea, and some of his teachings have been sustained even through modern Korea.
 Jung et al. argued that the emphasis on gender roles, with women being submissive and men being dominant, caused a patriarchal society from these philosophical teachings, which may have had an impact on the beauty standard.

 Women are more likely to examine and make changes to their bodies and faces in order to adhere to the beauty standards projected by the objectification theory that views women as "objects".
-Lin et al. argued that impractical beauty standards could be caused by highly patriarchal societies that only promote unbending gender roles which are then reflected by the influence of Confucianism in South Korean history.
+Lin et al. argued that impractical beauty standards could be caused by highly patriarchal societies that only promote unbending gender roles, which are then reflected by the influence of Confucianism in South Korean history.
 Lin et al. also argued that another cultural factor such as certain facial features leading to bad luck may incentivize plastic surgery.